Permanent exhibition

 10-metre cabinet

 The permanent display of Archaeology from your back garden is a 10-metre cabinet containing the widest possible variety of archaeological finds from over 350 Dutch municipalities: one object from each municipality.
-This exceptionally long cabinet is part of the permanent exhibition Archaeology of the Netherlands.

 The rich diversity of Dutch archaeology